ARTIST: Chertoff

 -

-The Abaca a banana leaf fiber is put in a large beater and beaten
+Abaca, a banana leaf fiber, is put in a large beater and beaten

 -